briandherbert/DuctTapeBackend/README.md

 Have a go
 -----------

 To try it out yourself, copy [DuctTapeBackend.java][1] into your Android project and follow the javadoc instructions.
 Or you can just use the WhatIHadForBreakfast app provided here, either by downloading the code or the apk at the project's root.
-To implement it in your own app:
+For convenience, here's the gist of the integration process:

 1. Make a Google Doc, and set the Sharing permission to "Anyone with a link can view".
 2. Copy the doc key from the URL.
 It's that long string of letters, numbers, and dashes.